ghomren619/us-baby-names-data-analysis/README.md

-## WARNING: EXTRACT THE us_baby_name.zip and move the csv file to the parent folder
+## WARNING: EXTRACT THE us_baby_names.zip and move the csv file to the parent folder

 # us-baby-names-data-analysis
 # Introduction to Data Analysis & Visualization with Python